zinhart/multi-core/README.md

-# Parallel
+# Concurrent Routines
-Cpu and Gpu Routines
+A Library of Cpu and Gpu Routines